FelipeFMA/nekro-sense/README.md

 # Nekro-Sense - Driver for the Acer Predator PHN16-72 on Linux.

 Nekro-Sense is a heavily changed and adapted fork of Linuwu-Sense specifically targeting the Acer Predator PHN16-72.
 It controls power modes, fan speeds, keyboard RGB, and the backlit logo RGB.
-It also includes a libadwaita GUI that can be bound to the Predator Sense button on the keyboard.
+It also includes GUI options (GTK and egui (rust)) that can be bound to the Predator Sense button on the keyboard.

 This README explains how to build, install, and use the driver.